Arntzen-Software/parallel-gs/README.md

 ### Known missing features

-- EXTWRITE feedback in CRTC.
-I have not found any games using this, but should not be hard in theory.
 - AA1 implementation is questionable.
 There are many details which are unknown to me how it's supposed to work exactly.

 ## Implementation details